 Here’s the full chapter.

 That’s all we get.
 The last sentence is particularly worrying.
-Apparently, reflecting upon what Beauty is can’t be done whilst designing, even though Beauty is guiding the design process by (supposedly) telling the designer when he/she/her Dameship has arrived at it.
+Apparently, reflecting upon what Beauty is can’t be done while designing, even though Beauty is guiding the design process by (supposedly) telling the designer when he/she/her Dameship has arrived at it.
 We end the chapter no wiser than we were at the beginning when the author stated “Beauty must be shrouded in mystery in order to fulfil its function in the design process … to bring the design decision process to conclusion …” This is not an argument.
 It is a statement of belief.

 • • •